theplant/appkit/logtracing/README.md

 import 'github.com/theplant/appkit/logtracing'
 ```

-Inside a function, add these two lines to trace it:
+Inside a function, you can use these two APIs to track it:

 ```
 func DoWork(ctx context.Context) err error {